pattrickn0/pattrickn0/README.md

-### Hi there, my name is Pattrick currently studying looking for a job and developing a Minecraft Mod in my free time 👋
+### Hi there, i'm Pattrick, currently studying, looking for a job, and developing a Minecraft Mod in my free time 👋

 I'm currenly Learning Java, SQL and....
 Minecraft Modding

 ### Languages

-##Java
+###Java

 ### OS

-##Windows, Linux (preferred Debian based distros, but i use others btw)
+###Windows, Linux (preferred Debian based distros, but i use others btw)

 ### Currently Learning